 Eagle Point in Jackson County, Oregon — The American West (Northwest)

 Other nearby markers.
-At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-Snowy Butte Mill (approx. 7.8 miles away); Eagle Point (approx. 7.9 miles away); Eagle Point Veterans Memorial (approx. 7.9 miles away); Antelope Creek Bridge (approx. 7.9 miles away); Eagle Point National Cemetery Vietnam Memorial US Army Camp White (approx. 10.1 miles away); Bybee Ferry (approx. 10.7 miles away); Table Rock Monument (approx. 10.9 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Eagle Point Veterans Memorial (within shouting distance of this marker); Eagle Point (about 500 feet away, measured in a direct line); Snowy Butte Mill (approx. 0.2 miles away); Eagle Point National Cemetery Vietnam Memorial (approx. 0.9 miles away); US Army Camp White (approx. 3 miles away); Bybee Ferry (approx. 5.2 miles away); Table Rock Monument (approx. 7 miles away); Oregon Fallen War Heroes Memorial (approx. 7˝ miles away).
 Touch for a list and map of all markers in Eagle Point.

 Credits.
-This page was last revised on January 16, 2018.
-This page originally submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
-This page has been viewed 41 times since then.
-Photos: 1, 2, 3. submitted on January 13, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.
+This page was last revised on February 10, 2018.
+It was originally submitted on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon.
+This page has been viewed 81 times since then and 12 times this year.
+Photos: 1, 2, 3, 4. submitted on February 9, 2018, by Douglass Halvorsen of Klamath Falls, Oregon. • Bill Pfingsten was the editor who published this page.